offsoc/onionplan/docs/06 - Appendix: Specs for DNS-based .onion records.md

 ## Security and privacy considerations

+### DNS amplification attacks (DoS)

+The following attack scenario needs to be considered when devising a DNS-based resolution procedure (quoting @ahf from an e-mail exchange):

+> Currently the Tor network's DNS capabilities only allows A, AAAA, and PTR
+> (reverse DNS) resolution and not any other objects.
+The amplification ratio
+> between request and response is interesting here because large DNS objects
+> can potentially be used to DoS an exit-relay if an adversary is able to make
+> many tiny requests that yields a very large response towards the resolving
+> Exit node and thus fill up its inbound network connection.

+### Other considerations

 Consider also:

 1. The analysis made by the [DoHoT project][], which is from a different scope